 How to stay motivated throughout winter

 Most of us understand the motivation for Contador to train throughout the winter.
-Though, most riders don’t have big goals like that.
-We have different, but ordinary goals that many people have no interest in and never heard of.
+Unfortunately, though, most riders don’t have big goals like that.
 But that should not be a problem.

 So the essential advice is to find a goal that motivates YOU.
 And make it as specific as possible.
-‘Lose 4kg fat mass’ is a better goal than ‘lose some weight’.
+For example, ‘Lose 4kg fat mass’ is better than ‘lose some weight.’
 Making a strong ‘Finish sub-8hours in La Marmotte’ is a better goal than ‘Ride in the Alps next summer’.

-When the tough periods arrive, your overall goal should help you to stay motivated and maintain focus.
+When the challenging periods arrive, your overall goal should help you stay motivated and maintain focus.
 Also, if you are proactive and take responsibility for your training and progress, weather events shouldn’t surprise you.
-It’s a part of the game and most of your competitors experience the same conditions.
+It’s a part of the game, and most of your competitors experience the same conditions.

 The year 2015 could be your best cycling season ever.
-It’s not too late and if you try your best to optimize training, nutrition, and recovery, there is a good chance you’ll be flying in the new season.
+But, it’s not too late, and if you try your best to optimize training, nutrition, and recovery, there is a good chance you’ll be flying in the new season.